-Test smoke alarms once a month by pressing the alarm's test button and replace the batteries of each smoke alarm once a year.
+Test smoke alarms once a month by pressing the test button and replacing the batteries as required.

-Replace smoke alarms after 10 years.
-Or, if you discover a smoke alarm is defective or broken after testing, replace it.
+Replace smoke alarms after ten years.
+If you discover a smoke alarm is defective or broken after testing, replace it immediately.

-Install at least one smoke alarm on every level of your home, including the basement, and ensure there is a smoke alarm in or near every sleeping area.
+Install at least one smoke alarm on every level of your home, including the basement, and ensure there is a smoke alarm inside every bedroom or outside every sleeping area.

 There are several types of smoke alarms and detectors.
 Alarms using ionization technology are best suited for detecting fast-flaming fires.
 Alarms using photoelectric technology are best suited for detecting slow, smouldering fires.

-For the best protection, installing both ionization and photoelectric smoke alarms or combination ionization/photoelectric alarms (also known as dual sensor alarms) is recommended.
+For the best protection, install both ionization and photoelectric smoke alarms in your home or consider installing dual-sensor smoke alarms.

 When purchasing a smoke alarm, look for a product that has been manufactured and tested to an acceptable standard, indicated by a marking for the Underwriters Laboratories of Canada (ULC), or Underwriters